How To Spot Illegal Number Plates

 Unusual Marks and Designs

-The DVLA do allow a variety of extras to be added to number plate, usually flags, borders and 3D effect lettering.
+The DVLA do allow a variety of extras to be added to number plate, usually flags, borders, and 4D characters that protrude from the plate.
 Anything that falls outside of these allowances are illegal.
-This includes any other form of lettering other than the standard and 3D styles.
+This includes any other form of lettering other than the standard and 4D styles.

 A complete list of what is allowed is available for reference to check your plates are legal.